 Are Dog Bites Public Record?

 Dog bites are public record.
 Just as in most injury cases, the official record of what happened will be available to the public.
-Each state has their own laws regarding the release of such information; in Texas, it is known as the Texas Public Information Act.
+Each state has its own laws regarding the release of such information; in Texas, it is known as the Texas Public Information Act.